Canaman: Economy

 While most of the people's market activities are done in Naga City, Canaman has a public market and a privately owned "talipapa".
 Two agro-industrial establishments are found in Canaman: the poultry feeds and palay.

 Various types of cottage industries like handicraft, furniture, fan making (made of anahaw), ragiwdiw and nipa shingles are conducted in this town.

 In 1998, it was recorded that agricultural workers made up only 27.3% of the work force while 70.8% were engaged in non-agricultural activities.
 88.38% of the total land area is devoted to agriculture.

 In 2014, Canaman Dragon Boat Camp was launched in the village of Mangayawan along the Bicol River which serves as the turf of the Bicol River Hot Paddlers.

-An Agricultural Economy
+Canaman was formerly included in the Metro Naga area before the designation was discontinued in 2017.